 Today, with so much of our communication happening online, it’s much harder to read body language cues like smiles and crossed arms (even during video calls).
 So, what you say and how you say it is more important than ever before.
 Here are some tips for good communication:

 - Keep it concise.
-To deliver your message with clarity and impact, less is more.
+To deliver your message with clarity and impact, stick to the old adage that less is more.
 This ensures your reader/listener is more likely to understand what you’re saying and remember it later.
 The more you waffle and circle back to points, the harder it is for people to walk away with a clear idea of what they need to do or be aware of.
 Just keep in mind that brevity in the written word, can sometimes be viewed as rudeness, so be sure when writing to someone that you keep your intro and close warm and friendly.

 - Signpost your key points.
 When you have important things to say, make it clear what they are at the start of your conversation and summarise them again at the end.
 If you’re communicating over email then make use of things like bolded text, bullet pointed lists and sub-headings.
 By communicating this way, your listener/reader will know what information to focus in on (even if they’re skim reading).